History of The Robert Wood Johnson Hospital in Somerville

 This wing featured a surgical suite, an enlarged emergency room and a physical rehabilitation unit.

-The "North Wing" was complete in 1956
+The "North Wing" was completed in 1956

 The increased use of the hospital never abated as the years went on – and thus in 1963 an “East Wing” was added.
 This would be 6 stories high and larger than the previous additions.

-The "East Wing" was complete in 1963
+The "East Wing" was completed in 1963

 By 1970 another expansion was necessary.
 A “West Wing” 6 stories high and a bit larger than the last addition was added.
 This addition would cover up the original front entrance to the hospital.
 Thus the brick exterior that made up the original hospital was now almost completely covered up by the additions.